pflarue/ardop/docs/BUILDING.md

 # also need to logout and log back in before $HOME/bin will be added to your $PATH
 cp ardopcf $HOME/bin/ardopcf

-# Now typeing 'ardopcf -h' at the command line should work from any directory.
+# Now typing 'ardopcf -h' at the command line should work from any directory.
 ```
 See [USAGE_linux.md](USAGE_linux.md) for guidance on use of **ardopcf** with Linux.
 This includes instructions for determining what command line options you should use.